kenclear/wutong-dev-multisite/README.md

 ## Plugins

-Relevant to the site state in the app, this repo contains:
+Relevant to the GridPane, this repo contains:
 ```shell
 wp-content/plugins/gridpane-redis-object-cache
 wp-content/plugins/nginx-helper